 We utilise Google Analytics cookies to help us to improve our website by collecting information on how it's used.
 The cookies collect information in a way that does not directly identify anyone.

-Answers to the most popular questions about NPL and our activities.
+Answers to the most popular questions about metrology, the science of measurement.

 The UK has committed to bringing all greenhouse gas emissions to ‘net zero’ by 2050, but what does this mean?